Skip to main content

 Updating WAN Trunk

+This page is typically used during initial device setup as well as for ongoing network expansion and troubleshooting.
 The WAN Trunk can also be called as WAN Interfaces.
-The user can view and update the configuration of the Interfaces present on the EdgeOS System.
+The user can view and update the configuration of the Interfaces present on the KonnectOpen System.

 Viewing Configured Interfaces Details

-To view details of the Interfaces pre-configured on the EdgeOS System, do the following steps.
+To view details of the Interfaces pre-configured on the KonnectOpen System, do the following steps.

 Interfaces are physically labelled on the hardware device as WAN or LAN, but can be configured as either a WAN or LAN port depending on the needed function